lonerapier/lonerapier.github.io/docs/getting-started/authoring-content.md

   - "authoring content"
 ---

 All of the content in your Quartz should go in the `/content` folder.
 The content for the home page of your Quartz lives in `content/index.md`.
-If you've [[index#🪴 Get Started|setup Quartz]] already, this folder should already be initialized.
+If you've followed the [[installation|installation guide]], this folder should already be initialized.
 Any Markdown in this folder will get processed by Quartz.

 It is recommended that you use [Obsidian](https://obsidian.md/) as a way to edit and maintain your Quartz.
 It comes with a nice editor and graphical interface to preview, edit, and link your local files and attachments.

-Got everything setup?
-Let's [[build]] and preview your Quartz locally!
+Got everything set up?
+Preview your site locally with `npx quartz build --serve`, or see the [[build|build reference]] for more options.

 ## Syntax